 Black cohosh [Actaea racemosa (L.) formerly Cimicifuga racemosa (L.) Nutt] is a member of the Ranunculaceae family.
 It is a native medicinal plant found in rich woodlands from as far north as Maine and Ontario, south to Georgia, and west to Missouri and Indiana.
-In North Carolina it can be found at elevations up to 4,000 ft and is most common in the western part of the state.
+In North Carolina it can be found at elevations up to 4,000 feet and is most common in the western part of the state.
 It is an herbaceous perennial reaching a mature height of over four ft tall and can grow 18 to 22 inches per month during the growing season.
 The leaves are large with three pinnately compound divisions and irregularly toothed leaflets.
 Tall plumes of cream to white flowers, on wand-like flower stalks, bloom from May to July, often towering over six ft.
 From August to October, seeds develop in capsules that make a rattling sound when shaken.
 At this stage, the seeds are mature and ready to be harvested.

 The black cohosh rhizomes and roots are of economic importance.
 The rhizome is dark brown to black in color; is thick and knobby; and produces large buds on the upper surface.
 The rhizomes are covered with fibrous roots which are usually concentrated on the bottom portion of the rhizome.
 Throughout the rest of this publication, "root" refers to the rhizome and roots unless stated otherwise.
 When the leaves on the plant start to die back in the fall, the root is harvested, cleaned, and usually dried.